desertwolf7/NumericalDigitize/help/index_en.rst

 are displayed as blue diamonds.

-In the lower part of the dialog box is situated Select Coordinate System panel, where you can set coordinates reference system for entered values of node points.
+In the lower part of the dialog box is situated Select Coordinate System panel, where you can set coordinates reference system for entered values of vertices.
 By default, the coordinate system of the layer you are editing is set.
-The coordinates of points you add or edit can be in the project coordinate system or an arbitrary coordinate system.
+The coordinates of vertices you add or edit can be in the project coordinate system or an arbitrary coordinate system.
 Select the coordinate system by selecting the desired button in the panel.
 Selecting an arbitrary coordinate system displays the standard QGIS dialog box for selecting a coordinate system.